radiantearth/stac-best-practices/best-practices-catalog-and-collection.md

 ### Mixing STAC Versions

-Although it is allowed to mix STAC versions, it should be used carefully as clients may not support all versions so that the catalog could be of limited use to users.
-A Catalog or Collection linking to differently versioned Sub-Catalogs or Sub-Collections is a common use case when multiple data source are combined.
-Client developers should be aware of this use case.
-Nevertheless, it is strongly recommended that Catalogs don't contain differently versioned Items so that users/clients can at least use and/or download consistent (Sub-)Catalogs containing either all or no data.
-Collections that are referenced from Items should always use the same
+Although it is allowed to mix STAC versions, it should be avoided.

+Sometimes mixed STAC versions are unavoidable when multiple catalogs or collections from different sources are combined into a single Catalog.
+This is ok as long as the version is consistent within any given Collection.
-STAC version.
-Otherwise some behaviour of functionality may be unpredictable (e.g. merging common fields into Items or reading summaries).
+Otherwise some behaviours may be unpredictable (e.g. merging common fields into Items or reading summaries).

 ## Using Summaries in Collections